Family Card

 I contributed to 5G Grandfather “EDWARD TUCK c.
 1730-1781 of Halifax Co VA and some of his Descendants 1750-2004, Volume 1: Cary Tuck” by Kathleen Guest Wilson, Copyright 2004.

-I contributed the supplement to Kathleen’s book entitled “Descendants of Hiram Monroe Ryan,” which contains Great Grandparents Hiram Monroe Ryan (1868-1904) and Nancy Ann “Nicie” Ryan (1871-1938) and their descendants.
+My contribution was the supplement entitled “Descendants of Hiram Monroe Ryan,” which contains Great Grandparents Hiram Monroe Ryan (1868-1904) and Nancy Ann “Nicie” Ryan (1871-1938) and their descendants.

 This site is a continually improving source of information.
 I’m always looking for pictures or information about our early ancestors.